-At this juncture observe that because no read contains any other, every composite edge $e = v_1 \rightarrow v_2 \rightarrow v_3 \cdots \rightarrow v_n$ has a complementary edge $comp(e) = comp(v_n) \rightarrow \cdots comp(v_3) \rightarrow$ $comp(v_2) \rightarrow comp(v_1)$ , where comp(v) is the other end of the read for f.
-That is, if v = f.B then comp(v) = f.E and if v = f.E then comp(v) = f.B.
-This property implies that we can model endpoint pairs as a single, read vertex with bidirected edges between them corresponding to an edge and its complement.
-Bidirected edges have an arrowhead at each end that can independently be directed in or out of the vertex at each end of the edge.
-The arrowhead is directed into a vertex if the edge to its .E vertex is the head of the relevant one of the two complementary edges, and directed out of the vertex otherwise.
-This framework was first introduced by this author and Kececioglu (Kececioglu and Myers, 1995).
-The concepts of indegree and out-degree of a vertex still make sense and a path is a subgraph, where every interior vertex has in-degree and out-degree exactly one.
-Figure 3 gives an example of our construction for the genome Canpylobacter jejuni, although due to scale we suggest the reader look at Figure 5 in order to see an example of bidirected edges.
+At this juncture observe that because no read contains the other, every composite edge $e = v_1 \rightarrow v_2 \rightarrow v_3 \cdots \rightarrow v_n$ has a complementary edge $comp(e) = comp(v_n) \rightarrow \dots comp(v_3) \rightarrow$ $comp(v_2) \rightarrow comp(v_1)$ where comp(v) is the other end of the read for f.
+That is, if v = f.B then comp(v) = f.E and if v = f.Ethen comp(v) = f.B.
+This property implies that we may instead think of the endpoint pairs as a single vertex with bidirected edges corresponding to an edge and its complement, where an arrowhead is directed into a vertex if the edge to its .E vertex is the head of the relevant one of the two complementary edges, and directed our of the vertex otherwise.
+This gives us a framework identical to the one introduced by this author and Kececioglu (KeJ95) where a tour through a vertex must involve one inward arrowhead and one outward arrowhead.
+Figure 4 gives an example of our construction for the genome C. jejuni.

-The bidirected string graph typically has between two to three orders of magnitude fewer vertices and edges than the number of reads and overlaps giving a significant reduction in the complexity of the problem.
-Moreover the transitive-reduction/chain-collapsing steps are in essence a recapitulation of the maximal interval subgraph algorithm introduced by this author in 1992.
+As we will see in the preliminary results section, the string graph that results from the above algorithm has between two to three orders of magnitude fewer vertices and edges then the number of reads and overlaps and thus represents a significant reduction in the complexity of the problem.
+We also point out that the transitivereduction/chain-collapsing steps are in essence a recapitulation of the maximal interval subgraph algorithm introduced by this author in 1992.
 Previously the string graph was implicit, with edges being modeled by vertices (unitigs) and vertices by edges (overlaps).
-Now it is explicit and its generalization of the de Bruijn graph should be apparent.
+Now it is explicit and the connection to the de Bruijn approach of Euler should be apparent.